alchemix-finance/v2-foundry/src/models/lido/proofs.md

 We use the notation `x{1}` to denote the value of a variable or function before the call to `submit` and `x{2}` to denote the value after. `getSharesByPooledEth`, `getPooledEthByShares`, `totalShares` and `totalPooledEther` refer to the functions and variables of the same name in the `StETH` contract.

 Let `shares` denote the number of shares of the adapter in the `StETH` contract.
-By the definition of `submit` in our model of the `StETH` contract,
+By the definition of `submit` in our model of the `StETH` contract, and since we assume that `totalPooledEther` and `totalShares` are greater than 0,

 ```
 shares{2} = shares{1} + getSharesByPooledEth{1}(amount)